 Gems: Gem with Inscribed gems in Red sockets, Smooth gems in Yellow sockets and Piercing gems in Blue sockets.

 MoP glyphs are very situation-specific, so don’t feel bound to these, but here’s a good basic loadout of glyphs to get started with:

-Major: Glyph of Unending Rage, Glyph of Colossus Smash, Glyph of Bull Rush.
+Major: Glyph of Unending Rage, Glyph of Colossus Smash, Glyph of Death From Above.

 Minor: Glyph of Intimidating Shout is good.
 Others are your choice!

 Arms Warrior enchants and item enhancements

 You should almost always use a profession enhancement item if it provides appropriate stats instead of a general enchant.